Valient Thorr: History

 In late May 2008, Valient Himself donated his kidney to his diabetic father.
 Three weeks after recovering from the surgery Valient Himself and the band returned to Europe and played their biggest shows, including the Download Festival in Donington and Graspop in June 2008.
 They continued to tour Europe that summer and returned home to tour with Early Man, Monotonix, and Skeletonwitch and then again in the fall with Motorhead, the Misfits, Year Long Disaster, and ASG on the Volcom Tour 2008.

 On November 11, 2008, Valient Thorr released In Heat, a feature-length documentary about the last five years on the road.
 They also played ECFU Turbojugend Fest in Atlanta on Halloween 2008, The Fest in Gainesville, Florida, in November, and toured Hawaii in December.
 On January 30, 2009, they did a set for a local charity playing as Funkadelic in Raleigh, North Carolina.
 On February 5 they played in East River Park with Anthrax for Red Bull's Snowscraper Event.
 On March 7, they played the Harvest of Hope Fest in St. Augustine, Florida, and toured the US out to SXSW 2009.
 In June 2009, they went back to Europe, touring with Mastodon in the UK and Paris and headlining all over western Europe.
 At this time, guitarist Voiden Thorr left the group being replaced by Sadat Thorr (James Yopp), former guitarist/founding member of another North Carolina–based rock band Thunderlip.
 In the fall, Thorr toured the US again with Early Man and Red Fang.
 In November and December, they went back to Europe again to play in Scandinavia and eastern Europe.

 In January 2010, Valient Thorr announced they would record their fifth album with Jack Endino.
 In February 2010, they began recording and it was announced that Valient Thorr would be supporting Mastodon on their US headlining tour throughout March and into April.
 September 2010, they released "Stranger" and continued with a slew of headlining tours to promote the record.

 In early 2011, Valient Thorr and Clutch were announced as the supporting acts for Motörhead's 2011 North American tour in support of The Wörld Is Yours.

-In January 2013 they entered the studio with producer Kyle Spense of Harvey milk to record their sixth record "Our Own Masters".
-It was released in June of that year receiving very high critical acclaim.
+In January 2013 they entered the studio with producer Kyle Spense of Harvey milk to record their sixth record Our Own Masters.
+It was released in June of that year.